-During the year ended 31 Dec 2023 the Group has recognized revenue of AED 634 million
+During the year ended 31 December 2024 the Group has recognized revenue of AED 680,146 thousand from sales.

 The Group recognizes the revenue at a point in time when the customer obtains the control over the goods and this is done upon delivery of the goods to the customer / acceptance by the customer and issuance of the sales invoice.